 How to Clean Window Tracks and Sliding Door Tracks

-- Vacuum cleaner with a crevice (skinny) attachment — every Dyson has one in the box; cheap stick vacs include them
+• Vacuum cleaner with a crevice (skinny) attachment — every Dyson has one in the box

-- Cotton buds (a fresh box of 100 from the chemist or supermarket — about $2)
+• Cotton buds — a fresh box of 100 from Chemist Warehouse or Woolies, about $2

-- White vinegar in a spray bottle — supermarket brand, 1L for under $2
+• White vinegar in a spray bottle — supermarket brand, $2 for a litre

-- White lithium grease or silicone spray (for re-lubricating after cleaning) — Bunnings, $8
+• White lithium grease or silicone spray — Bunnings, $8 — for re-lubricating

 Step 1: Vacuum first — always

 This is the step that separates competent cleaning from frustration.
 If you go straight in with vinegar and a cloth, you turn dust into mud and smear it deeper into the track corners.
 Vacuum first — crevice tool, slowly, every centimetre of the track including the screw recesses.
-You should see visible dirt come out before any liquid touches the surface.
+You should see visible dirt come out the nozzle before any liquid touches the surface.
+Dwell time is everything is the cleaning mantra, but for tracks the first rule is “remove the solids before you wet anything”.

 Step 2: Lift the sliding panel out (if you can)

-Most aluminium sliders lift off if you push the sliding panel up into the head channel and swing the bottom out.
-Some have a screw stop you need to undo.
-Lift out, lean against the wall, and now you’ve got clear access to both rails and both runner channels.
-If your slider is a fixed type that doesn’t lift out (some bifolds, some commercial), skip this step and work in-situ.
+Most aluminium sliders lift out if you push the sliding panel up into the head channel and swing the bottom out toward you.
+Some have a screw stop you need to undo first.
+Lift it out, lean against the wall, and now you’ve got clear access to both rails and both runner channels.
+If your slider is a fixed type that doesn’t lift out (some bifolds, some commercial), skip this and work in-situ.
+Lay the panel flat on towels so the rollers stay clean while you work.

 Step 3: Spray vinegar lightly into the track